Vrend/JDigOrg/README.md

-This project is protected under the GNU Public License
+This project is protected under the GNU Public License v2.0 available in LICENSE.md